bluelibs/runner/README.md

 run(app);
 ```

-We have a circular dependency checker which ensures consistency.
-If a circular dependency is detected, an error will be thrown showing you the exact pathways.
+We have a circular dependency checker to ensure consistency.
+If a circular dependency is found, an error will be thrown, showing the exact paths involved.

-Tasks are not limited to this constraint, actions can use depend on each other freely.
+Tasks, however, are not bound by this restriction; they can freely depend on each other as needed.

 The dependencies get injected as follows: